Shahabks/my-voice-analysis/README.md

+# * myprosody package includes all my-voice-analysis functions plus new functions which you might consider.
+The latest myproody update is available here, in Github as well as PYPI, the python library. *

 # my-voice-analysis

 My-Voice Analysis is a Python library for the analysis of voice (simultaneous speech, high entropy) without the need of a transcription.
 It breaks utterances and detects syllable boundaries, fundamental frequency contours, and formants.
 Its built-in functions recognise and measures